Table Of Content

 Skins

 It enables you to generate MIDI CC messages or automation curves corresponding to the movements of the knobs, just like a real control surface.
-A variant of such controls is the “joystick” skin available for the Remote Control 16:

-Some other skins let you also monitor the values of parameters (when used with our analysis tools, you can display the value of the output parameters of the analysis plug-ins in the remote control):
+Some other skins let you also monitor the values of parameters - when used with our analysis tools, you can display the value of the output parameters of the analysis plug-ins in the remote control:

 And some other skins let you monitor the evolution of parameters over time thanks to several graphs:

 The settings you have access to depend on the skin you have chosen: it will let you choose MIDI output properties for controls like knobs and sliders, and the MIDI input properties for meters and curves.
-The knobs can also be MIDI controlled, and to set this up, check the current preset settings pane available from the main menu.

 Renaming Controls

 Once you have chosen the right skin for your purposes, you can also rename the controls on the skin: click on the control name (by default C 1, C 2 etc.).
-A popup window appears and lets you enter a new name for the control.
+A popup window appears and lets you enter a new name for the control:

-The various elements of the user interface (knobs, sliders, button...) are simple and intuitive to operate, but more information about how to interact with them is available in the "Plugins Basics" chapter of this manual.
+The various elements of the user interface (knobs, sliders, buttons...) are simple and intuitive to operate, but more information about how to interact with them is available in the "Plug-ins Basics" chapter of this manual.

 Operation